"Mainly self taught, Robert Lever supplemented his studies with occasional, formal tuition (e.g. in academic realism).

 He refuses to limit his style to any particular type or theme and almost every new work shows experimentation, if not always a new path to follow.
 He is greatly influenced by Cubism, which he believes, even 100 years on, has yet to reach its full potential.

-He describes himself as an artist rather than as a painter and prioritises narrative and compositional design over paint-on-canvas 'craftsmanship'.
+He describes himself as an artist rather than as a painter and his approach emphasises narrative and compositional design over paint-on-canvas 'craftsmanship'."